St Bathans mammal: Ecology

 The Bannockburn Formation depicts a warm temperate or subtropical lakeside environment, surrounded by herbaceous peat–swamps.
 Casuarinas, araucarias, podocarps, eucalypts, palm trees and southern beeches are among the various plant species known to have grown here.
 As today, the local vertebrate fauna was dominated by birds: early moas and adzebills are represented by unnamed species, as are various representatives of groups such as waterfowl, flamingos, rails, herons, strigopoidean parrots and even an early kiwi, Proapteryx.
-However, unlike modern New Zealand it also had a varied herpetofauna: besides an early tuatara, the Saint Bathans fauna also includes meiolaniid and pleurodire turtles and possibly mekosuchine crocodylids and snakes.
+However, unlike modern New Zealand it also had a varied herpetofauna: besides an early tuatara, the St Bathans fauna also includes meiolaniid and pleurodire turtles and possibly mekosuchine crocodylids and snakes.

-Besides the Saint Bathans mammal, this fauna also includes mystacine bats, a group still present in modern New Zealand.
-Like the modern species, these were probably terrestrial foragers, the same general ecological niche proposed for the Saint Bathans mammal.
+Besides the St Bathans mammal, this fauna also includes mystacine bats, a group still present in modern New Zealand.
+Like the modern species, these were probably terrestrial foragers, the same general ecological niche proposed for the St Bathans mammal.
 Other bats, including a vesper bat and several currently unclassified species, also existed.